dash-ops/dash-ops/README.md

-# DashOPS - Cloud Operations Platform (Beta)
+# DashOPS - Developer Experience Hub with AI (Beta)

 ![DashOps](https://github.com/dash-ops/dash-ops/workflows/DashOps/badge.svg)

 > **⚠️ BETA VERSION - NOT RECOMMENDED FOR PRODUCTION USE**

-> **A simple, permissioned interface for cloud operations** - Remove the cognitive burden from developers and let them focus on features while specialized SRE teams handle infrastructure.
+> **The VS Code for infrastructure** - A unified, AI-powered hub that integrates all your developer tools in one intuitive interface.
+Focus on building features, not juggling between different platforms.

-DashOPS is an **experimental platform** providing a unified web interface for managing multiple cloud platforms including Kubernetes, AWS, and GitHub integrations, with enterprise-grade authentication and role-based access control.
+DashOPS is an **experimental integration platform** that connects your existing tools (Kubernetes, AWS, Grafana, ArgoCD) into a seamless developer experience, enhanced by contextual AI assistance and an extensible plugin system.

 **🚧 This project is actively under development and should only be used for testing and evaluation purposes.**